 Tinder Better Business Bureau and Trustpilot reviews

-Users are also frustrated about the enormous amount of fake profiles.
-As of 2021, Tinder has a 1-star rating on Better Business Bureau and a 1.5 star rating on Trustpilot, with the majority of reviews expressing frustration over the lack of customer support, number of fake profiles they encounter.
+As of September 2022, Tinder is not rated on the Better Business Bureau and has a 1.3 star rating on Trustpilot, with the majority of reviews expressing frustration over the lack of customer support and the number of fake profiles they encounter.

 Tinder reviews on Reddit